xplosionmind/ournet/README.md

 This workshop aims at questioning the very essence of today’s social networks, exposing the critical limits given by centralization, monopoly, and surveillance capitalism.

+## 📟 Software

+This website is proudly built with [Eleventy](https://11ty.dev/ 'Eleventy official website').

+## 🏠 Hosting

+[ournet.rocks](https://ournet.rocks '🪡 Knitting Our Internet 🧶') is proudly hosted on [Codeberg Pages](https://codeberg.page 'Codeberg Pages main page').
+More about this below.

 ## 👾 Source code

 The main repository is [hosted on Codeberg](https://codeberg.org/tommi/ournet 'ournet on Codeberg') and mirrored on [GitHub](https://github.com/xplosionmind/ournet 'ournet on GitHub'), where [issues](https://github.com/xplosiomind/tommi.space/issues 'ournet issues on GitHub') are being tracked.

-## 📟 Software

-This website is proudly built with [Eleventy](https://11ty.dev 'Eleventy official website').

-## 🏠 Hosting

-[ournet.rocks](https://ournet.rocks '🪡 Knitting Our Internet 🧶') is proud to be hosted independently on [*Nebuchadnezzar*](https://tommi.space/neb/ 'Nebuchadnezzar’s page on tommi.space'), [Tommi](https://tommi.space 'The virtual representation of Tommi’s mind')’s server.
+The [`www` directory](https://codeberg.org/tommi/ournet.rocks 'ournet.rocks repository on Codeberg') inside this repository is [a git submodule](https://git-scm.com/docs/gitsubmodules 'About submodules on Git’s website') with the final files that are directly served by Codeberg Pages.

 ## 💥 Wanna help? 😍

-If you are interested in helping us knit *our* internet, you are most welcome to!
+If you are [interested in helping us](https://ournet.works/contribute/) knit *our* Internet, you are most welcome to!

 Here are some possibilities: